 “At the time, overseas development talent was still in short supply.
 The US had the skills Alibaba needed to compete with e-commerce giants like eBay and did it all behind the Chinese internet restrictions.”

 The Alibaba case shows startups come in all shapes and sizes.
 Not all are co-founded in a garage with the right tech person in charge from day one.
-And there are many others that, for one reason or another, decided to outsource software development at the beginning of their journey.

 Skype outsourced its platform construction to an Estonian trio of developers.
 Founders Niklas Zennstrom and Janus Friis proved back in 2003 that international freelance collaboration was no doomed venture, which many thought at the time.